Charlotte B. Ray

 Charlotte B. Ray (née Charlotte Augusta Burroughs; c.
 1813 – 25 October 1891) was an American prominent pastor, suffragist, and abolitionist.
-Charlotte was the second wife Charles Bennett Ray a revered African-American journalist.
+Charlotte was the second wife of Charles Bennett Ray a revered African-American journalist.
 They were an active part of the Underground Railroad in Manhattan.

 Biography

 Charlotte Augusta Burroughs was born around 1813, in Chatham County, Georgia, to African American parents Augustus Burroughs and Pacella.
 Many details of Charlotte's childhood are unknown.

 Charlotte was a pastor for the New York's Bethesda Congregational Church.
 Her Christian faith fueled her activism to legalize women's right to vote, and protect African-American women who were predisposed to illness and disabilities resulting from slavery.
 Charlotte was also an active member in the American Equal Rights Association (AERA) and the American Anti-Slavery Society.

-Ray died on October 25, 1891, and was buried in Cypress Hills Cemetery.
+Ray died on October 25, 1891.

 Marriage and children

 Charlotte relocated to New York City, where in 1840 she married Charles Bennett Ray.
 Together they had seven children.
 Four survived to adulthood: